Project Opportunities

 Since its inception in 2016, FGC has provided dozens of global companies and organizations in every region of the world with access to top undergraduate talent capable of delivering outside-the-box solutions to complex business challenges across multiple industries.
 From conducting insightful research to offering actionable recommendations, FGC teams spend time domestically and abroad fully understanding their companies, industry dynamics and the global climate in which business is conducted.

 Fisher Global Consulting is a program where consulting teams of 4-6 undergraduate business students, carefully selected based on client needs, work to solve complex business problems and provide sustainable and actionable solutions.
 During the project, each consulting team will work on-site with key company stakeholders to define the project scope, and ensure project deliverables address the needs of the company.
 Consulting teams can also work virtually, meeting with company stakeholders periodically throughout the week.
-Students work with organizations for 4 weeks during the summer, and present a Final Deliverable Report to company leadership at the end of the project duration.
+Students work with organizations for three weeks during the summer, and present a Final Deliverable Report to company leadership at the end of the project duration.

 Global Business Expeditions (GBEs) are one or two week high intensity global programs offered to graduate students during spring break or May session.
 Each program is designed and led by our faculty to integrate industry expertise with a global context via coursework, meetings and small-scale consulting projects with local and global companies, and cultural immersion.